Above the Line Psychotherapy with Dr. Linda Hoffman

 It's an identity.

-You may only know that something is “off” about the way that you respond to situations, but I know from years of experience that many Hollywood professionals are affected in ongoing, significant ways by underlying traumatic experiences that they have minimized to themselves and to others, and I have specialized training in trauma treatment if we discover that this also describes you.
+Unfortunately, some people pursue careers in entertainment because they are unconsciously driven to reenact damaging experiences from childhood.
+And if that's your drive, boy, is this a business designed to let you do that.
+You may only know that something is “off” about the way that you respond to situations, but I know from years of experience that many Hollywood professionals are affected in ongoing, significant ways by underlying traumatic experiences that they have minimized to themselves and to others, and I have specialized training in trauma treatment if we discover that this also describes you. |

 Read on to learn more about me, the services I provide, and how I can help you rise above your past, get unstuck, and live a life you'll love.